Kernix13/rural-homestead/livable-sheds-permits.md

 ## 1. [Do I Need A Building Permit For A Shed](https://carolinayardbarns.com/do-i-need-a-building-permit-for-a-shed/)

-- The first step in the process would be to find out if you need Home Owner’s Association approval to build a shed
+- The first step in the process would be to find out if you need Home Owner's Association approval to build a shed
 - The HOA sets rules and guidelines for the type, size, style, siding and color you can have on a shed.
 - It is always best to obtain their approval prior to starting the permit process. <ins>Typically HOA approval is free but the permit process comes with fees</ins>.